stanwood/handbook/README.md

 - `Deployment` is time spent getting the app live: writing App Store descriptions, ...

-- `Internal communication` is time spend discussing with the team: office hours, Slack (time spent talking on Slack is tracked automatically), ...
+- `Internal communication` is time spend discussing with the team: office hours, Slack, ...

 - `QA` is mostly used by the QA team and is everything that evolves around testing the app: smoke tests, general QA work, ...